jonahksimmons/cs_260_final/README.md

 # Cs 260 Final project
 Test of what could be done with just html and css.
+Note that this only works on full screen desktop as of now.
 I learned a lot about design, writting, and web development through this and hope you find it educational or interesting.

 ## Inspiration